 - Photos of your experience on a USB flash drive

 Have you ever wanted to swim with sharks?
 You can with the public S.C.U.B.A dive program!
-Guests can get up and close and personal with the sawfish, sharks, turtles and fish on a 30-minute guided dive in Dangerous Lagoon.
+Guests can get up close and personal with the sawfish, sharks, turtles and fish on a 30-minute guided dive in Dangerous Lagoon.

 Friday Night Jazz

-On the second Friday of every month, Ripley’s Aquarium turns into a soulful one-of-a-kind jazz bar.
+On the second Friday of every month, Ripley's Aquarium becomes a soulful one-of-a-kind jazz bar.
 Wander through the aquarium while treating your ears to live jazz music.
 Drop by the cash bar for refreshments and watch as the marine animals move and groove to the rhythm.
 Friday Night Jazz is the perfect spot for a memorable date night.